Rishika12U/EduTrack/README.md

 🙋‍♂️ Author
 Rishika12U — GitHub
-Built with ❤️ to improve rural education monitoring.
+Built with ❤️ to improve education monitoring.